The Lerista Trip of ‘21 (Part 3)

 Getting to the Iron Range took most of the rest of the day, although a shower at Archer River Roadhouse was a necessity.
 After setting up at our campsite and a hearty feed we were ready to look for the main reason we’d come so far, the Green Tree Python (Morelia viridis).
 Within Australia, this species is only known from the Iron and McIlwraith Ranges on the Cape, although once you’re in the right habitat they are exceptionally common.
 I’d previously come to the Iron Range back in 2018 for a singular night but failed to find them.
 I didn’t plan on leaving empty handed again.

 Heading down to Chilli Beach, supposedly one of the best places for them, Justin was driving at a reasonably quick 50ish kms an hour with Nick and I’s head torches out the sides.
 We hadn’t made it far when Nick started screaming “Gre!
 Gre!
 Gre!
 Gre!
 GREEN!”.
-Assuming he’d seen a snake and wasn’t suffering a heart attack, brakes were mashed and we scrambled out of the car to lay eyes on our electric green quarry.
+Assuming he’d seen a snake and wasn’t suffering a stroke, brakes were mashed and we scrambled out of the car to lay eyes on our electric green quarry.
 Greens certainly look good in photos, but they’re definitely one of those species that just aren’t done justice if not seen in person.
 They glow in torchlight and Nick had managed to spot quite a large one layed out along a log.
 Plenty of excited babbling and high fives followed before we eventually got out the cameras.
 We’d found our target within ten minutes of searching and it was one of the best herping highs.

 After quite a few photos and a decent while just admiring our find, we continued down to Chilli Beach.
 Spotlighting in the vine thicket, Justin quickly spotted another Green moving through the vegetation.
 As she was reasonably high up and moving we elected to leave her and continue our search for a Giant Tree Gecko (Pseudothecadactylus australis).
 After a while without hint of said gecko, I decided to leave the other two to it and headed back to the car to try and photograph a Cape York Nactus (Nactus eboracensis).
 While I didn’t end up photographing one, I did come across the same Green as before but lower in the veg, so out came the camera.
 By the time I was finished and made it back to the car, Nick and Justin were already there with the Tree Gecko they’d found.
 More photos were to be had, although it was a rather angry individual that could certainly bite well.
 With our two targets safely observed, it was three very happy herpers that made their way back to camp.